EricCortes14/Data-Science-COVID-19-Project/README.md

 * Amulya Yadagani, Graduate student in department of CS at UNCG
 * Rashmi Hassan Udaya Kumar,Graduate student in department of CS at UNCG
 * Serena Wisnewski, Undergraduate student in department of CS at UNCG
-* Eric Cortes Aguilera, Graduate student in department of CS at UNCG
+* Eric Cortes Aguilera, Undergraduate student in department of CS at UNCG

 ### Project Aim
 We intend to analyse the covid-19 data and a few enrichment datasets to draw meaningful insights from it.
 We also envision to develop models which can predict the information about the number of covid-19 cases and deaths across the various counties present in the United States of America and display this information supported by facts and stastics through a dashboard.